Professor Wendy O'Shea-Meddour

-Dr Wendy O'Shea-Meddour is the Director of Creative Writing at Exeter University.
-Prior to joining the English Department in 2018, she taught English Literature and Critical Theory at Cardiff, Reading and Oxford University.
+Professor Wendy O'Shea-Meddour is the Director of Creative Writing at Exeter University.
+Prior to joining the English Department in 2018, she taught English Literature and Critical Theory at Oxford University, Cardiff University, and Reading University.

-A strong link between academic research and creative practice is a striking feature of Dr O'Shea-Meddour's writing, and current research projects on 'child wellbeing' and 'migration' in children's literature have resulted in both grants and internationally acclaimed creative writing publications.
-Award-winning titles include: Lubna and Pebble,Tibble and Grandpa,Tisha and the Blossom, A Hen in the Wardrobe, the Wendy Quill series, The Secret Railway series, How the Library (not the Prince) Saved Rapunzel and Dottie Blanket on the Hilltop.
+A strong link between academic research and creative practice is a striking feature of Professor O'Shea-Meddour's writing, and current research projects on 'child wellbeing' and 'migration' in children's literature have resulted in both grants and internationally acclaimed creative writing publications.
+Award-winning titles include: Lubna and Pebble,Tibble and Grandpa,Tisha and the Blossom, Howard the Average Gecko, A Hen in the Wardrobe, the Wendy Quill series, The Secret Railway series, How the Library (not the Prince) Saved Rapunzel and Dottie Blanket on the Hilltop.

-Dr O'Shea-Meddour has also been the recipient of the John C Laurence Award for 'Writing that Improves Relations Between the Races', and an Arts' Council Grant (2018) that supports her most recent project: 'Vulnerable Children and the Power of Picture Books'.
+Professor O'Shea-Meddour has also been the recipient of the John C Laurence Award for 'Writing that Improves Relations Between the Races', and an Arts' Council Grant (2018) that supported her project: 'Vulnerable Children and the Power of Picture Books'.

 External impact and engagement

 Professor O'Shea-Meddour chairs panels and gives author interviews at a range of well-known literary festivals.
 Recent highlights include: Oxford Literary Festival, Reading Literary Festival, WOMAD, Cambridge Young People's Film Festival and the Edinburgh Literary Festival.
 She also helps to convene the annual 'St Hilda's College Writer's Day' at Oxford University.

 Professor O'Shea-Meddour also gives creative writing workshops and talks (for both children and adults) in primary schools and libraries across the UK, particularly focusing on venues in deprived areas.